 - Complete and Submit a Volunteer Application

-- Register and Attend an Orientation Session
+- Be Asked to Interview and Attend an Orientation Session

 - Set a Start Date and Schedule with the Volunteer Coordinator